-- 1. Double-click on the Control menu box of the Method Editor.
-A window appears that asks you whether you want to save the changes you have made to the method. - Click Yes.
+1. Close the Method Editor window.
+A window appears that asks you whether you want to save the changes you have made to the method.

+Click Yes.
 The Save Method File As window appears prompting you to name the new method.